Mar5Planet/simplesh/README.md

    $ npm start
    ```

-##App should be fully up and running!
+Simplesh is now up and running!

 ## Key areas of repo